sundayz/cpp-http-router/README.md

 # SYNOPSIS
-A very simple request router for C++
+A very simple request router for C++17.
+You can use this with embeddable HTTP servers which do not provide a router, for example [Cesanta's Mongoose](https://github.com/cesanta/mongoose).

 # EXAMPLE
 This example uses the [`libuv-http`](https://github.com/hij1nx/libuv-http)